REX-HERE/EmailGPT/README.md

 # Email RAG System

-This project is a Node.js application designed to manage email responses using a RAG (Red, Amber, Green) system for categorization.
+This project is a Node.js application designed to manage email responses using a RAG system for personalised work basewd on GPT 40

 ## Table of Contents